ntjess/typst-drafting/drafting.typ

 /// - `margin-inside` (length): Size of the inside margin
 /// - `margin-outside` (length): Size of the outside margin
 /// - `page-binding` (auto | alignment): Where the page is bound
-/// - `page-width` (length): Width of the page/container.
-This is automatically
+/// - `page-width` (length): Width of the page minus the margins.
-///   inferrable when using `set-page-properties`
+///    This is automatically inferrable when using `set-page-properties`
 /// - `page-offset-x` (length): Horizontal offset of the page/container.
 This is
 ///   generally only useful if margin notes are applied inside a box/rect; at the page
 ///   level this can remain unspecified